yogidevendra/docs/docs/troubleshooting.md

 ### Hadoop dependencies conflicts

-You have to make sure that the hadoop jars are not bundled with the application package o/w they may conflict with the versions available in hadoop classpath.
-Here are some of the ways to exclude hadoop dependencies from the application package
+You have to make sure that the Hadoop jars are not bundled with the application package o/w they may conflict with the versions available in Hadoop classpath.
+Here are some of the ways to exclude Hadoop dependencies from the application package

-1. If your application is directly dependent on the hadoop jars, make sure that the scope of the dependency is `provided`.
+1. If your application is directly dependent on the Hadoop jars, make sure that the scope of the dependency is `provided`.
 For eg if your application is dependent on hadoop-common, this is how you should add the dependency in pom.xml

         <dependency>
           <groupId>org.apache.hadoop</groupId>